peakhunt/longan_nano/README.md

 2. basic documentation (in progress )
    ...
 3. FreeRTOS template ( in progress )
-   basically demo is working but I have to modify portASM.S.
+   basically demo is working but I had to modify portASM.S.
+   The issue was mcause bit encoding.
+It surely seems different from
+   standard RISC-V literature.
    And I'm not sure interrupt handling is being done properly.
    It's just too hard to read the chinese Bumblebee core document.
 4. ...